KiwifruitDev/arkham-revived/README.md

 Users are currently saved per-session.
 Next time they log in, they will lose their progress.

-In the future, if permanent sessions aren't implemented, the database may be wiped on startup.

-There is currently no way to set default player data, such as XP.
-This can be done manually via a database editor and base64 re-encoding.
+On server restart, the database will be wiped.
+This is because player save data is not persistent yet.

 ### Matchmaking

 Matchmaking is exclusively handled by Steam from observation.

+A Steam lobby hosted on the same internet connection between players was tested, and the game was able to connect to it.

-This server does not handle matchmaking properly, as starting a match results in a permanent loading screen.
+Testing over the internet results in a permanent loading screen, more testing may be required.

-More testing may be required to determine the cause of this issue.

 #### OAuth

-This server does not implement Steam or Fireteam OAuth, which may be required for matchmaking.
+This server does not re-implement Fireteam OAuth and its ticket system.

-There is currently no way to implement this, as private keys are required.

-It is unconfirmed if it would be necessary, however.
+Instead, it generates per-session UUIDs determined by the ticket and a master key.

+This UUID is used to authenticate the user when saving data to the database.

+### Security

+The only security measure implemented is a private key used to seed UUIDs.

+No other security measures are implemented, and the server is not intended to be used in a production environment.

 ## Configuration